JosieBowden/MIST-4610-Olympic-Data/README.md

 <img width="280" height="214" alt="Screenshot 2026-03-30 at 2 03 11 PM" src="https://github.com/user-attachments/assets/c47ed7ea-8563-4f0d-9a94-a0160d27c352" />

 **Description:**
 A composite list of every athlete that competes in more than one sport.
-(In this scenario, we modified to only include Atheletes that are in 3 or more sports because the original output would've been to long to display)
+(In this scenario, we modified to only include Atheletes that are in 3 or more sports because the original output would've been too long to display)
 <br>
 **Justification:**
 Query 5 is useful for managers to have a list of athletes that compete in more than one sport (limited to 3).
 This is useful for broadcasters to provide insight to listeners on an Olympian’s experience or skill level.
 This information is useful for coordinators to understand which olympian may require additional accommodations such as transportation between their various events.
 Additionally, it could be useful for analysts to compare the performance of Olympians who compete in more or less sports than other given Olympians.